 School isn’t just about lessons, homework and exams, it’s also about making friends and enjoying new experiences, mastering skills and exploring new subjects, belonging to a community and discovering your own potential.

-Stay positive about your education by focusing on what you enjoy most about your day, whether you're at school, college or sitting at the kitchen table!
-Chatting with your friends, playing sports, or immersing yourself in a subject you love are all good ways to refocus your attention when it all gets a bit much.
+Stay positive about your school experience by focusing on what your enjoy most about your school day – whether that’s seeing your friends, playing for a sports team, or immersing yourself in a subject you love.

 Establish a routine